JoshBroomberg/easy-jupyter/README.md

 **Make Jupyter Great (Again)**

 With Easy Jupyter, you get:
- - Kernels for Python 3, Python 2 (coming soon), R and Julia.
+ - Kernels for Python 3, Python 2 (coming soon), Octave, R and Julia.
  - Seamless PDF export with improved templates for easy project submission.
  - Pre-configured extensions for spell-check, python in markdown, live markdown previews etc
  - Themes which improve the look and feel of notebooks.